markgbeckett/zx_spectrum_cpm/screen_loader/README.md

 A CP/M command file named "SCRLOAD.COM" is produced.
 This then needs to be added to a CP/M diskette image (.DSK file) using, for example, [CPCDiskXP](http://www.cpcmania.com/cpcdiskxp/cpcdiskxp.htm).

 Boot your emulator into CP/M Plus, insert your new diskette image, and enter the command `SCRLOAD`.
 The screen should be displayed and the computer will pause, waiting for you to press any key.
+The screen clears, when you press a key, and returns you to the command prompt.

 Note: The screen to be displayed is assembled into the COM file that is created.
 This is to work around a possible bug in the Z88DK file-handling routines for CP/M. You need to build a new COM file for each screen you wish to display.